 Researchers at Boston Children’s are working to better understand SMA at the cellular and molecular level.
 In the laboratory of Boston Children’s neurologist Mustafa Sahin, MD, PhD, scientists are studying proteins that are associated with the SMA protein, SMN.
 While most forms of SMA are related to alterations in the SMN protein, these other proteins are thought to play important roles in the disease.

-We are starting a phase I drug study with Isis Pharmaceuticals to help test the safety of a new drug that could help people with SMA.
-This study will look at the safety and tolerability of a new drug that has been shown to increase the production of the survival of motor neuron (SMN) protein.
+We completed a phase I drug study with Isis Pharmaceuticals to help test the safety of a new drug that could help people with SMA.
+This study looked at the safety and tolerability of a new drug that had been shown to increase the production of the survival of motor neuron (SMN) protein.
 In 95 percent of SMA cases, the SMN1 gene is absent.
 By inducing a second gene, known as SMN2, to produce more protein, this drug could potentially help reduce the symptoms of SMA and have beneficial therapeutic outcomes .